bernat/best_in_place/README.md

     gem "best_in_place"

-After that, specify the use of the jquery and best in place javascripts in your application.js, and optionally specify jquery-ui if you want to use jQuery UI datepickers:
+After that, specify the use of the jquery and best in place javascripts in your application.js, and optionally specify jquery-ui and best_in_place.datepicker if you want to use jQuery UI datepickers:

     //= require jquery
     //= require jquery-ui
     //= require best_in_place
+    //= require best_in_place.datepicker

 If you want to use jQuery UI datepickers, you should also install and load your preferred jquery-ui CSS file and associated assets.